HaoTianming/cloudstream-extensions-iptv/README.md

 <br/>

 > [!CAUTION]
+> ## - This repository is intended for educational and communication purposes only, please do not use it for any commercial purposes whatsoever.
 > ### - ***By installing and using this extension, you acknowledge that the developers are not liable for the content accessed through the extension/plugin.
 Please be aware that such content may originate from sources that are not verified or legitimate.***
 > ### - ***It is your sole responsibility as the end user to ensure the legal use of this extension/plugin, and we strongly recommend verifying that any content complies accessed via the extension/plugin with the laws and regulations applicable in your respective jurisdictions, including but not limited to intellectual property laws.***
 > ---